Miami, My Amy: Chart performance

 "Miami, My Amy" debuted on the Billboard Hot Country Songs charts dated for November 2, 1985.
 The song became Whitley's first top-40 hit on that chart, peaking at number 14 in early 1986.
 The single's B-side was "I've Got the Heart for You", which had previously served as the album's lead single and peaked at number 57 on the same chart in 1985.

 Cover versions

 In 2007, Daryle Singletary recorded the song for his covers album Straight from the Heart.
+Morgan Wallen sampled the song in his 2025 single "Miami".